Updated

-If a judge grants a motion to withdraw a plea, the defendant returns to the arraignment portion of his/her case and begins the case anew.
+If a judge grants a motion to withdraw a plea, you return to the arraignment portion of your case and begin the case anew.

-If a judge denies a motion, then the defendant is bound by the terms of his/her plea and will enter the sentencing phase of the criminal court process.
+If a judge denies a motion, then you are bound by the terms of your plea and will enter the sentencing phase of the criminal court process.

 Our California criminal defense lawyers will highlight the following in this article:

-- 1. What is a motion to withdraw a plea under California law?
+- 1. What is a motion to withdraw a plea?

 - 2. What is a “good cause” showing?